adikal25/Scaling-LLM-Test-Time-Compute-Optimally-can-be-More-Effective-than-Scaling-Model-Parameters/README.md

 ---

-### 🧩 Question 1 — Thinking vs Memorizing
+### 🧩 Question 1 — Thinking vs. Memorizing

 If you could give a student (or model) a limited compute budget, would you rather let them read more textbooks before the exam (bigger model) or allow them extra time to reason through each question (test-time compute)?

 <details>
 <summary><strong>Answer</strong></summary>